 By Stacey L. Reason, with a foreword by Dr. Ros Quinlivan and an afterword by Dr. Mark Tarnopolsky.

-These information and emergency cards should be carried at all times, as an episode of rhabdomyolysis can happen very unexpectedly.
+This information and emergency card should be carried at all times, as an episode of rhabdomyolysis can happen very unexpectedly.

 “I have had two recent emergency visits to hospital.
 The ER staff thanked me for bringing the card with me and said it was very helpful.”